CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/install-uninstall.md

 the system such as **Modules** and **Plugins** and when it has finished you will receive conformation. *\[Figure-5\]*

-<div class="uk-alert" markdown="1">Note: Installing an extension can take some time due to consisting of several smaller extensions so please be patient.</div>
+<div class="uk-alert">Note: Installing an extension can take some time due to consisting of several smaller extensions so please be patient.</div>

 ![Figure-5](http://cdn.coalaweb.com/images/docs/joomla-extensions/general/install/install-confirm.png "Figure-5"){.coalaweb-docs}

-## <a name="url"></a>Install From URL
+### <a name="url"></a>Install From URL

 This option is a great way to install a CoalaWeb extension without needing to download it first.

-<span class="alert" markdown="1">Note: Before attempting to install a CoalaWeb extension make sure your system meets the minimum requirements.</div>
+<div class="alert">Note: Before attempting to install a CoalaWeb extension make sure your system meets the minimum requirements.</div>

-<span class="alert" markdown="1">Note: To use this method you will need to be a registered and logged in user to access the link.</div>
+<div class="alert">Note: To use this method you will need to be a registered and logged in user to access the link.</div>

 Once you have logged in over at [CoalaWeb](http://coalaweb.com) proceed to the **Downloads** area the same as for the previous two methods of installing